rupe120/cookiecutter-pypackage/docs/tutorial.md

 ## Step 3: Build a Virtual Environment and Install Dev Requirements

-You should still be in the folder named as `%proejct_slug`, which containing the `pyproject.toml` file.
+You should still be in the folder named as `project_slug`, which containing the `pyproject.toml` file.

 Install the new project's local development requirements inside a virtual environment: